Walmart’s Recall Heard Around the World Wide Web

 When I asked how our shopper had heard about the story, I got the typical answer: "Twitter."

 Had the story affected our shopper’s view of Walmart?
 "No, but I don’t like to shop there anyway."

-Are you satisfied with Walmart's response to the tainted donkey meat issue in China?
+Do multinational retailers such as Walmart need to worry about how problems in countries outside the U.S. play to the domestic market?
+Are you satisfied with Walmart’s response to the tainted donkey meat issue in China?